Liang-Qiu/GRU_Android/README.md

 ## To build/install/run

-As a prerequisite, Bazel, the Android NDK, and the Android SDK must all be installed on your system.
+As a prerequisite, Bazel, the Android NDK, and the Android SDK, TensorFlow must all be installed on your system.
+And Google voice recognition service need to be installed on your smart phone.

 1. Get the recommended Bazel version listed at: https://www.tensorflow.org/versions/master/get_started/os_setup.html#source